KhronosGroup/glTF/specification/README.md

 ## Extensibility

 glTF is streamlined for rendering so it does not include features tightly coupled with a particular application or niche vertical market.
 Instead, glTF provides the foundations common to rendering assets - a scene graph, materials, animations, and geometry - and provides extensibility via <a href="#conventions-extra">`extra`</a> properties.
 This allows applications to add specific metadata to glTF assets without burdening other application developers to support features.

+## Allows Conformance Testing

+To ensure compatibility of glTF content among content pipelines and applications, glTF allows for validation.
+A schema, written using [JSON Schema 03](http://tools.ietf.org/html/draft-zyp-json-schema-03), describing the JSON for glTF is part of this specification.

+This allows validating an asset against the glTF schema using a tool like the glTF Validator (based on [JSV](https://github.com/garycourt/JSV)).
+See <a href="#assetvalidation">Asset Validation</a>.

+_TODO: JSON Schema is not rigorous like XML.
+We need custom tools to fully validate an asset._

+## Cross-Platform and Cross-Device

+Like the GL APIs, glTF strives to be cross-platform and cross-device.
+JSON is platform-agnostic.
+Libraries that load the glTF referenced image formats are readily avilable on all platforms.

+glTF assets also have a <a href="#profile">`profile`</a> that indicates what GL API it targets, e.g., `WebGL 1.0`.

+_TODO: need deeper discussion here, e.g., endianness._

 ## Other